uiceds/syllabus/manuscript.md

 * List the Bash commands for doing different computer operations
 * Describe how to organize data files to improve transparency and reproducibility
 * Define the syntax for the Markdown text formatting language
-* List the Git and Github commands and operations for performing different operations
+* List the Git and GitHub commands and operations for performing different operations

 #### Module 1 Readings and Lectures